djtanner/djtanner/README.md

 - 👾 I’m currently working on building web applications mostly using React and Flask and creating games using Lua/Love2d and C#/Unity.

-- ☕ I’m also practicing Java, especially for studying data structures and algorithms!
+- ☕ I also enjoy coding in Java, especially for studying data structures and algorithms!

 - 🤝 I’m looking to collaborate on open source projects.